Our patrons help by supporting the work of the organisation, helping at events and advising on approaches to achieving our objectives.

 Rt Hon Lord Carnwath of Notting Hill C.V.O. - President

-Lord Carnwath has been a Justice of the UK Supreme Court since April 2012.
-He was a Lord Justice of Appeal since September 2001, having been a Judge of the High Court, Chancery Division, from 1994.
+Lord Carnwath was a Justice of the UK Supreme Court from April 2012 until his recent retirement in March 2020.
+Prior to that he was a Lord Justice of Appeal from September 2001, having been a Judge of the High Court, Chancery Division, from 1994.
 He was Chairman of the Law Commission for England and Wales from February 1999 until July 2002.
 In July 2004 he was nominated as “Shadow” Senior President of Tribunals, to provide judicial leadership in the reform of the UK Tribunal system.
 In November 2007 he was appointed as the first statutory Senior President of Tribunals under the Tribunals, Courts and Enforcement Act 2007.
 Internationally, in 2004 he was a founding member, and first Secretary-General, of the European Union Forum of Judges for the Environment (EUFJE).
-He has been joint chairman of the judicial advisory committee for the UNEP handbook on environmental law; and a member of the UNECE taskforce on the Aarhus Convention.
+He has been joint chairman of the judicial advisory committee for the UNEP handbook on environmental law and a member of the UNEP International Advisory Council on Environmental Justice.

 Tom Burke is the Chairman of E3G, Third Generation Environmentalism, and a Visiting Professor at both Imperial and University Colleges, London.
 He is a Senior Associate at the Cambridge Institute for Sustainability Leadership.
 He is Chairman of the China Dialogue Trust and a Trustee of Black-E Community Arts Project, Liverpool.
 He was Environmental Policy Advisor to Rio Tinto plc ( part time ) 1996 -2016 and served as Senior Advisor to the Foreign Secretary’s Special Representative on Climate Change from 2006-12.
 He was appointed by the Secretary of State for Northern Ireland to chair an Independent Review of Environmental Governance in Northern Ireland from 2006-7.
 He was a member of the Council of English Nature, the statutory advisor to the British Government on biodiversity from 1999-2005.